-Canada is one of the world’s safest, most comfortable countries, with citizens who enjoy generally contented lives free from substantial hardship.
+Canada is one of the safest, most comfortable countries on earth, with citizens who enjoy generally contented lives free from substantial hardship.
 While any country’s standard of living will obviously differ quite a bit from person to person, a look at various social metrics highlight the many things Canadians have to be thankful for — as well as where improvements still need to be made.

 See also the chapter on Social Issues in Canada, for information on current Canadian government policy regarding controversial questions involving sex, gender, and individual rights.

 Canadians are a generally healthy people and the country does not have any widespread problems with dangerous or infectious diseases.
 The average Canadian life expectancy is 80 years for men and 84 years for women.
 The leading cause of death for both sexes is cancer, followed by heart disease, which together represent about half of all natural deaths in Canada.
 Most of the other half die from a variety of other relatively common diseases and afflictions that tend to strike humans late in life, including diseases of the respiratory system, strokes, diabetes, Alzheimer’s disease, and pneumonia (sometimes euphemistically called dying of “old age”).

 Less than half of one per cent of Canadians suffer from HIV/AIDS, mostly homosexual men, and those who frequently use injection drugs — particularly men in prison.
 Aboriginal Canadians also have a much higher rate of infection compared to Canadians of other races.
 For reasons that aren’t entirely understood, Canada has the highest rate of Multiple Sclerosis (MS) on earth; the nerve disease affects about 290 out of every 100,000 people.